 Awards aside, Kimberley’s aerospace career has been broad, spanning national space policy development, Earth observation, space situational awareness, the international Square Kilometre Array radio-telescope project, and satellite technology development programs.

-“CSIRO has developed advanced methodologies for using satellite data in a huge variety of ways,” she says, noting projects like a collaboration with Geoscience Australia on the Sentinel Hotspots live bushfire tracking application, or the development of Pastures from Space, which helps Australian farmers optimise their pasture productivity and improve the feed management of livestock.
+“CSIRO has developed advanced methodologies for using satellite data in a huge variety of ways,” she says, noting projects like a collaboration with Geoscience Australia on the Sentinel Hotspots live bushfire tracking application, and the use of the NovaSAR-1 satellite to map flood extents.

 “It’s a really exciting time of growth across the sector” she says.

 “One of these growth areas is technology translation – redeveloping technology from adjacent sectors and capabilities into space.
 And it works the other way too, with space technologies and learnings feeding back into terrestrial industries and applications to enhance existing domain expertise.”

 For example, our mineral resources and robotics teams are taking their decades worth of expertise and applying it to space exploration.

 With humans looking to return to the Moon, the robotic missions preceding crewed missions will be investigating the Moon’s surface to identify materials able to be extracted and used to support further exploration and potentially habitation.
 The lunar regolith – Moon dust – contains valuable resources that could be used to support further exploration, but it’s also a challenging substance to manipulate.
 Lunar regolith contains up to 45 per cent oxygen by weight but it’s chemically bound to other elements.
 Oxygen can used for fuel or air.